OscarHuangWind/OscarHuangWind.github.io/_pages/about.md

 # 📚 Academic Services

 ## Program Committee
+- Lead organizer of Invited Session on "Foundation Model-Enabled Scene Understanding, Reasoning, and Decision-Making for Autonomous Driving and ITS" at ITSC, 2025.
+(Website to be updated)
 - Lead organizer of Invited Session on [Learning-empowered Intelligent Transportation Systems: Foundation Vehicles and Coordination Technique](https://oscarhuangwind.github.io/Foundation_Vehicle/) at ITSC, 2024

 ## Journal Reviewer